devampatels22/Airline-Reservation-App/AcceptanceTest.md

 15. On the main activity click on "view reservations" button
 16. Enter the email you used to create a reservation and you should be able to view all your reservations.

-Link to our code simulation in Android studio here
+Link to our code simulation in Android studio [here](https://code.cs.umanitoba.ca/winter-2022-a01/group-4/team-flight-4/-/blob/MainClean/flight/app/src/androidTest/java/com/flight/presentation/MainActivityTest.java).